 - Storage of Dead Animals: Store dead animals in a secure and appropriate container, such as a heavy-duty plastic bag or a sturdy cardboard box. b.
 Label the container with the name of the animal and the date of death. c.
 Contact the approved Vet and take the necessary steps for mediate removal of the animal

 - After Incident Response: a.
 Review the circumstances of the death or escape to identify any potential hazards or areas for improvement. b.
 Take appropriate measures to prevent similar incidents from occurring in the future. c.
 Provide support and counselling for staff or volunteers who may be affected by the death or escape of an animal.

-- In the unfortunate event of euthanasia and a qualified veterinarian to carry it out.
+- In the unfortunate event of euthanasia, a qualified veterinarian will carry it out.
 The owner or designated main point of contact must be contacted to give consent.
 Unless imperative for the welfare of the dog, euthanasia must not take place until consent is given and recorded in the K9 Welfare Record

 12. Emergency relocation of dogs